The Lost Art of Context Setting

 This can even happen when you join on time if the leader hasn’t taken the time to set the context or lay out a clear agenda and goal for the meeting.
 Some part of the group is confused or not participating because they aren’t on the same page as the other attendees.
 This is a big waste of time and can actually cause more work for all.

-Why is context setting important?
+Why is setting context is important?

 Even in a one-to-one conversation, context-setting is vital and often helpful to grounding the conversation and determining the agenda of what needs to be discussed.